 - discomfort before public speaking

-CBD oil may also be helpful for conditions potentially related to depression, such as
+THC and CBD may also be helpful for conditions potentially related to depression, such as

 Experts believe that CBD’s potential benefits for depression are related to its positive effect on serotonin receptors in the brain.